andresnino1/microbit_basic_examples/README.md

 # Micro Bit Basic Examples

 Repositories to house tests conducted with the microbit.

+### If you're interested, read the docs!

+Seriously.
 If you are visiting this repository, be bold!
 Take a look at the following link:
 * https://microbit-micropython.readthedocs.io/en/latest/

 Coding documentation is something I found deplorable as a newcomer.
 7 times out of 10 the documentation you are viewing is written with a highly technical vocabulary, abstract concepts, and a lack of concrete examples.